All Episodes

 Which the rest of the year round is actually, or used to be anyway, quite a nice neighbourhood.

-Quite rich, it's not anymore.
+Quite rich, if not anymore.

 Before my time.